MiaadTeam/lesan/pages/src/what_is_the_relationship.md

 - Relationships are not together.
 And each lives independently.
 - Relationships are not deep.
 - Relationships do not give birth to any children.
 (In **Lesan**, you will see that relationships encourage you to create new models)
+- And the most important thing is that it is not clear what kind of effects each relationship we create will have on the other side of the relationship.

 What are the relationships in `NoSQL`?
 - There is no real relationship.
 In fact, there is no proper connection between the two sides.
 - If we consider embeding as a relationship:
   - the changes of each party have no effect on the other side and cause many inconsistencies in the data.
   - the two sides leave each other after the relationship.
+Infact, it is not clear what kind of effects each relationship we create will have on the other side of the relationship.
 - In this type of databases, they prevent the child from being born, and if a child is born, only one side will be informed of it and probably will not take much responsibility for it.

 And finally what are the relationships in `Lesan`: